jaredpar/jaredpar.github.io/_posts/2008-11-11-comparing-continuations-in-c-and-f-part-2.md

 However this is only a very small portion of the actual code and is in fact only generated for the call in the empty case.
 I misread this function to be the call for the overall continuation.
-Instead it is the function for the entire ???inner??? lambda.
+Instead it is the function for the entire 'inner' lambda.

 So why does F# perform differently than C# in this scenario?

-Andrew Kennedy pointed out that F# will actually transform the ???inner??? function into a loop.
+Andrew Kennedy pointed out that F# will actually transform the 'inner' function into a loop.
 In affect the code generated looks like the following.